Send Me an Angel

-His life had seemed so long, when the limit of his memory had been his birth, but as he watched her – expectantly – he understood that she knew as well as he did, that he was no longer the little boy and he’d only lived a very short time.
-He remembered his name wasn’t Luca and he wasn’t 9 years old, nor that his father was his father, nor that his mother, who sat there with him on this side, was his mother.
-All the memories that he’d thought were so important up until a few moments ago were no longer important.
+He remembered his name wasn’t Luca and he wasn’t 9 years old, nor that his father was his father, nor that his mother, who sat there with him on this side, was really his mother.
+All the memories that he’d thought were so important up until a few moments ago were no longer relevant.
 He scanned back before his birth and he remembered the meetings and the eons they’d spent trying to find the right combination of events to prepare for his birth.
 It had been difficult, understanding the precise qualities that his potential parents could raise him with.
 The timing of the births were as important as the timing of the deaths; to understand how he would remember and bring the message back to himself.

 “Are you ready?” she asked him.

-He nodded and stood up, then looked around – the serenity of this part, all that he wanted.
+He nodded and stood up, then looked around – the serenity of this side, all that he had ever wanted.

 “I’m ready and I’ve decided.
 I’ll stay.”

 Her forehead frowned and she looked down, her lips tightened slightly, but then she relaxed and looked up and smiled, “are you sure?” he nodded again.

 “The circumstances are too rough; I won’t survive anyway.
 He’s lost and he isn’t listening.
 Look at how reckless he’s become.
 I’m sorry.
 And I can’t do it again.”

 She nodded and took his hand.
 They walked along the hill and began to ascend.